 So you have a buddy that has a snowmobile that is willing to drag you up the mountain and you don’t care what a ski weighs?
 Or you are one that still believes that lifts were installed for a reason, well then these skis are for you.
 These skis are a bit heavy for long skin treks but designed to rip the deep snow and still handle well on hard pack.

 A re-designed Seth Morrison pro model, the K2 SideSeth was the first to be put to the test.
 They say that with age comes wisdom, I could argue that wisdom comes with experience.
 In Seth’s case he has both, and if you want a smart ski the SideSeth is it.
-Stiffer that the previous Obsethed and lacking the dramatic tail rocker, this ski felt more like a race ski at speed than a wide powder ski.
+Stiffer than the previous Obsethed and lacking the dramatic tail rocker, this ski felt more like a race ski at speed than a wide powder ski.
 Typical a K2 flex pattern made the skis was easy to move from edge to edge, but unlike the Obsethed if you get behind on these skis they will run on you.

 Light Weight Skis

 A ski that has probably logged more hours in the backcountry than other ski is the Dynafit Stoke. the choice of now legendary skier Greg Hill who logged over 2 million vertical feet in on year, without a chairlift!
-This super light weight ski was responsive at all speeds and held an edge even on the hardest snow.
+This super lightweight ski was responsive at all speeds and held an edge even on the hardest snow.
 The only drawback to the ski is that it is set with inserts that only accept Dynafit bindings, this also means that your boot must also be compatible with the binding.
 If you are skiing a boot that fits the criteria then I highly recommend the Stoke as a great choice to get you to the goods.

 Also in the ultra-light skis category is the DPS Wailer 112 Pure.
 Don’t scared that this ski weighs next to nothing, the performance that it delivers will crush you.
 A pure carbon fiber core allows for an even flex that puts the edge in contact with the snow from tip to tail while being stiff enough to hold at even the highest speeds on hard snow.
 Generous rocker at the tip can still be put down when carving groomers on the way back to the chair without the floppy sensation that is found in other skis of similar shape.
-If there is a downside to the ski it could be the cost, the construction however is bomber and this ski will stay in the quiver ( or replace it) for years.
-Save your pennies this off season and treat yourself to the best ski I had underfoot all day.
+If there is a downside to the ski it could be the cost, the construction, however, is bomber and this ski will stay in the quiver ( or replace it) for years.
+Save your pennies this offseason and treat yourself to the best ski I had underfoot all day.

 So that’s it, get out there and ski.
 If you are in the market for new skis go out and buy them, you don’t have to wait until next year’s product hits the sales floor.
 Support the local shops in your area and ask their opinions on what ski is best for your area, ability, and desired style of skiing.
 Do your research online but buy at in stores, it’s the ‘local’ thing to do.
 Your turns will feel better if you do, enjoy the remainder of the season people and I will see you on the slopes.